demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/README.md

 This integration allows you to manage and interact with Microsoft security and compliance content search.
-This integration was integrated and tested with Security & Compliance Center.
-(Powershell live version 7.0.3 )
+This integration was integrated and tested with [Security & Compliance Center](https://docs.microsoft.com/en-us/powershell/module/exchange/?view=exchange-ps#policy-and-compliance-content-search).

 ## Use Cases